m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 Since threads share more data than processes, less data needs to be swapped during a context switch.
 Because of this, thread context switching can be performed more quickly than process context switching.
 Process context switching involves the indirect cost of going from a hot cache to a cold cache.
 When a process is swapped out, most of the information the new process needs is in main memory and needs to be brought into the hardware cache.
 Since threads share more information - have more locality with one another - a new thread may still be able to benefit from the cache that was used by an older thread.

 ## Describe the states in a lifetime of a process?
-When a process is created, it’s in the **new** state.
+When a process is created, it's in the **new** state.
 At this point, the operating system initializes the PCB for the process, and it moves to the **ready** state.
 In this state it is able to be executed, but it is not being executed.
 Once the process is scheduled and moved on to the CPU it is in the **running** state.
 If the process is then interrupted by the scheduler, it moves back the the ready state.
 If the process is running, and then makes an I/O request, it will move onto the wait queue for that I/O device and be in the **waiting** state.
 After the request is serviced, the process will move back to the ready state.
 If a running process exits, it moves to the **terminated** state.

 ##  Describe the lifetime of a thread?
 A thread can be created  (a new execution context can be created and initialized).
 To create a thread, we need to specify what procedure it will run, and what arguments to pass to that procedure.
 Once the thread has been created, it will be a separate entity from the thread that created it, and we will say at this point that the process overall is multithreaded.